TobyTobi/Tobiloba-s-Portfolio/README.md

 ```

 Add, remove, or rename tabs as needed.
 Just make sure each `href="#id"` matches a `<section id="id">` in the page.
 The scroll-spy script picks these up automatically.

+Each nav link also has an inline `onclick` handler that closes the mobile hamburger menu when a link is tapped.
+If you add a new link, copy the `onclick` from an existing one.

 **Tip:** If you don't have a community/teaching section, just delete both the nav link and the section.